scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The contents of these files can be copied and pasted into the `bulk add` text area of the Voice In Plus configuration GUI.

 ### Construction of interactive quizzes
-We developed interactive quizzes to aid the mastery of the VIP syntax.
+We developed interactive quizzes to aid the mastery of the *Voice In Plus* syntax.
 We wrote the quiz as a Python script that can run in the terminal or in Jupyter notebooks.
 We stored each question, answer, and explanation in a tuple because tuples are immutable.
 We stored the tuples in a list because lists are sortable.